All Products

 ECS instance

-• When a disk is attached to an ECS instance, it automatically inherits the instance's tags and is updated when the instance's tags change.
+• When attached to an ECS instance, a disk automatically inherits the instance's tags and stays in sync with its tags.

-• When the disk is detached from the instance, the system automatically deletes the inherited tags from the disk.
+• When detached from an ECS instance, the system automatically removes the inherited tags from the disk.

 Yes